OWASP/www-chapter-frankfurt/index.md

 **We are looking for presentations for the next OWASP Frankfurt Chapter Events!** If you'd like to give a presentation, conduct a training workshop or volunteer for us, contact us the OWASP Frankfurt Chapter organisation .

+You can easily submit a CFP via Papercall.io: https://www.papercall.io/owasp-chapter-frankfurt

 ### Etiquette
 Please note that vendor pitches are not allowed, so please adhere to the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and avoid marketing stunts.
 Also please ensure to remove your company logos from all but one "marketing" slide.